Ryan Leaf: 1998 season

 After Leaf had four first-half passes picked off by the New York Giants in Week 4 (September 28), he was benched by head coach Kevin Gilbride in favor of former sixth-round pick Craig Whelihan.
 He started the following game on October 4 in a 17–12 loss to the Indianapolis Colts and top pick Peyton Manning.
 Both quarterbacks completed 12 of 23 passes and threw one interception, with Leaf having 23 more passing yards (160) than Manning, but Manning threw the game's only touchdown and was never sacked while Leaf was downed four times.
 Inside the final two minutes and San Diego down 14–6, Leaf's 56-yard pass to Charlie Jones set up a one-yard Natrone Means touchdown run, but Leaf's potential tying two-point conversion pass to Webster Slaughter was incomplete.
 He then lost his starting job permanently to Whelihan following a 4-of-15, 23-yard performance with an interception against the Denver Broncos on November 8.
 Leaf finished the season with 1,289 passing yards in ten games and a 45.3% completion percentage with only two touchdowns against fifteen interceptions, earning him an abysmal quarterback rating of 39.0.

 Leaf related poorly to both the media and his teammates, whom he tended to blame for his poor play, and developed a reputation for a poor work ethic, such as playing golf while other quarterbacks were studying film.
 Beathard said, "Guys can be jerks, but I've never seen a guy that worked harder at alienating his teammates.
 Junior Seau, Rodney Harrison, they came to me and said, 'Bobby, this guy is killing me.'"
 Harrison described the 1998 season as "a nightmare" due to Leaf's immaturity and Whelihan's inefficiency: "If I had to go through another year like that, I'd probably quit playing."
-During the offseason, Seau called on management to sign a veteran quarterback and "get a guy in here not to babysit, but to win."
+During the offseason, the team's defensive veterans called on management to sign a veteran quarterback and demote Leaf to backup, claiming Leaf's shortcomings undercut their league-leading performance.
+Seau, for instance, urged management to "get a guy in here not to babysit, but to win" and give Leaf time to develop.